hackintoshrao/node-Socket-chat/README.md

 NOTES:
 	*Client/Server should send the messages as strings , so the JSON.stringify() is used on the javascript object to be sent , on the other side the string has to be converted into a javascript object by using JSON.parse() .
+	*The syntax for sending messages on both client and the server are the same .